Alice Fong Yu: Speech Therapy

 Alice Fong Yu's youngest son, Joal, was born with cerebral palsy due to complications in childbirth.
 Seeking to help her son face the challenges of his condition, Fong Yu enrolled at the University of California, Berkeley, and took courses in speech therapy.
 She received her certification in 1957 and was then commissioned to teach speech therapy in schools throughout the San Francisco area.
 Until her retirement in 1970, Fong Yu served as the speech correction teacher-at large for many San Francisco schools.
 Fong Yu recalled that she "'was sent to different schools, on a different route every day, five days a week'" as her "'special assignment up to [her] retirement'".

 During her years as a speech therapist, Fong Yu began the practice of grouping students with the same speech problem and teaching them together.
 According to Fong Yu, this method of speech therapy made the children "'more comfortable – not singled out, not awful... just kids with something they need to learn, can learn.'”

 Community leader and activist

 In addition to her work in the San Francisco public school system, Alice Fong Yu was a noted community leader and activist.
 She was involved with many Chinatown organizations including the Square and Circle Club, Chinese Needlework Guild, the YWCA, and the Lake Tahoe Christian Conference.
 She also contributed to the Chinese Digest, a progressive Chinese language newspaper founded in 1935.

-By the time Fong Yu was in her early 30s, she had already developed a reputation as a community organizer who was ready and willing to take on whatever project San Framcisco Chinatown had a need for.
+By the time Fong Yu was in her early 30s, she had already developed a reputation as a community organizer who was ready and willing to take on whatever project San Francisco Chinatown had a need for.
 Later in life, Fong Yu recalled that "'being so useful in the community, they put me in everything,'" and that "'[she] was always the superintendent wherever [she] went'".